68publishers/consent-management-platform/docs/product.md

 ## Cookies

 Cookie management is based on the fact that cookie categories and cookie providers are defined.
-Each provider is assigned its own cookies and the providers are then assigned to individual projects.j
+Each provider is assigned its own cookies and the providers are then assigned to individual projects.

 <img src="images/cookie-management.png" alt="Cookie management diagram" width="800">